 Summer works as Office Manager of The Madill Record.
 Summer also helps at Corner Drug and has a photography business.
 She was the Office Administrator for Brookside Nursing Center.
 She has worked in healthcare, education and social work.

 Summer graduated from Madill High School in 2002.
 She attended several colleges studying business, photography and photojournalism.

-Summer is currently serving as Vice-President of the Chamber of Commerce.
+Summer is currently serving as President of the Chamber of Commerce.
 She is the President of Partners in Progress and has been very involved in the Relay for Life throughout the years.

 Summer strives to make a positive impact on the community, to broaden her business contacts, enhance her leadership and professional skills.

 Summer wants to find resources available in our County for people to turn to when they need contact information and to be involved and helping to voice the ideas and concerns of those in the community.